Weightlifting is for those who want to lose fat, have sexy toned abs, build muscle and strengthen bones. Here is why you should do it too.

 In spite of reducing fat, Weightlifting has numerous advantages- all the more reasons you should opt for weight training.

-but in spite its advantages somehow women are still hesitant when it comes to lifting weights.
+but in spite its advantages somehow women are still hesitant when it comes to lifting weights due to those stupid myths around the corner.

 You might have been told that cardio is your only true call, but that effect stops the minute you hop off the treadmill.